sriramsk1999/sriramsk1999.github.io/_pages/about.md

 <script src="quotes.js"></script>

 I am a Software Engineer at [**Samsung Research**](https://www.research.samsung.com/), working in the AR Vision Lab on 3D Scene Reconstruction and Spatial Mapping.
-I am also a Research Assistant at the [**MIDAS lab in IIIT-Delhi**](http://midas.iiitd.edu.in/), where I am currently working on keyphrase extraction and event detection to extract the main events in news articles.
+I am also a Research Assistant at the [**MIDAS lab in IIIT-Delhi**](http://midas.iiitd.edu.in/), where I am currently working on coherence modeling in text.

 Previously, I was an Associate Software Engineer at [**Nextuple**](https://www.nextuple.com/), where I built Nextuple's Machine Learning platform.
 I completed my B.Tech in Computer Science and Engineering from PES University in June 2021 with a specialization in Data Science.